Donitzo/godot-universal-spritepacker/README.md

 `sprite_name__<x>x<y>p<p>.png/bmp/jpg/jpeg`: P is the padding between sprites.

-`sprite_name.png/bmp/jpg/jpeg`: The file is copied as-is.
+`sprite_name.png/bmp/jpg/jpeg`: The file is used as-is.

 `sprite_name.svg`: The vector file is exported by layer.